fram-lang/fram-doc/src/intro/named-parameters.md

   doSomething ()       # compiler uses the local ~log
 ```

-When function takes a implicit parameter, it introduces it into the implicit
+When a function takes an implicit parameter, it introduces it into the
-namespace for the body of the function.
-Therefore, implicit parameters can be
+implicit namespace for the body of the function.
+Therefore, implicit
-cascadely passed to other functions which also take implicit parameters.
+parameters can be transitively passed to other functions which also take
+implicit parameters.

 ```fram
 let doMore {~log} () =